-GAs are relatively heavy on processing and require an IT infrastructure capable of performing thousands hours of calculations.
-However, they automatically optimize all parameters of the AM, what is not possible with the sequential calibration.
-Therefore, much human time is saved, that was previously required to assess successively numerous combinations of parameters (particularly the selection of the pressure levels and the temporal windows).
-The ability to optimize jointly all parameters is important given the strong dependencies between them and between the levels of analogy.
+GAs are relatively heavy on processing and require an IT infrastructure capable of performing thousands of hours of calculations.
+However, they automatically optimize all parameters of the AM, which is not possible with sequential calibration.
+Therefore, much human time, previously required to successively assess numerous combinations of parameters (particularly the selection of pressure levels and temporal windows),is saved.
+The ability to jointly optimize all parameters is important given the strong dependencies between them and between the levels of analogy.

-Furthermore, AMs optimized with GAs showed an improvement of the prediction for days with heavier precipitation, including extremes.
+Furthermore, AMs optimized with GAs showed an improvement in predictions for days with heavier precipitation, including extremes.
 Even though no new extreme value was added to the existing precipitation archive, the distribution of analogue precipitation values for a target situation can move towards the targeted extreme by sampling better candidate situations.
 Then, the subset of precipitation values collected on the analogue dates can be considered as a sample of the conditional distribution of precipitation associated with this situation.
-A truncated exponential or a gamma distribution model can be fitted and extrapolated to extreme values not contained in the sample or even in the whole precipitation archive \citep{Obled2002}.
-Another possible approach is by combining AMs with other methods \citep[e.g.][]{Chardon2014}.
+A truncated exponential or a gamma distribution model can be fit and extrapolated to extreme values not contained in the sample or even in the whole precipitation archive \citep{Obled2002}.
+Another possible approach is to combine AMs with other methods \citep[e.g.][]{Chardon2014}.

 \section{Conclusions and perspectives}